jao11/XMIMSIM/Advanced-usage.md

 XMI-MSIM for Windows has been compiled with MinGW-w64 compilers offered through [TDM-GCC](http://tdm-gcc.tdragon.net).
 In order for this to work, you will have to install the exact same compilers on your system:

-* For XMI-MSIM win64: download [tdm64-gcc-4.8.1-3.exe](http://sourceforge.net/projects/tdm-gcc/files/TDM-GCC%20Installer/tdm64-gcc-4.8.1-3.exe/download)
+* For XMI-MSIM win64: download [MSYS2 and install the gcc compiler suite](http://www.msys2.org)
 * For XMI-MSIM win32: download [tdm-gcc-4.8.1-3.exe](http://sourceforge.net/projects/tdm-gcc/files/TDM-GCC%20Installer/tdm-gcc-4.8.1-3.exe/download)

-When selecting components, make sure to select the C and Fortran compilers, and OpenMP too if you want to use it.
+When selecting components during the TDM-GCC installation, make sure to select the C and Fortran compilers, and OpenMP too if you want to use it.
-After installation, fire up a MinGW shell from the Start Menu entries that were just created and cd to the directory that contains your source.
+After installation, fire up a MinGW/MSYS2 shell from the Start Menu entries that were just created and cd to the directory that contains your source.
 Depending on what language was written, follow either the Fortran or C instructions, keeping in mind that _xmi\_msim_ refers to the full path to the XMI-MSIM installation folder!!!

+I highly recommend using the 64-bit version of XMI-MSIM, as I am only providing minimal support for the 32-bit release at this point.

 #### Fortran